ammohanrao/IPHIN/README.md

 4). enpfrq: list of "encephalopathy like disease" frequency reported in literature.
 5). encffrq: list of "features + procedures" frequency reported in encephalitis diseases in literature.
 6). enpffrq: list of "features + procedures" frequency reported in encephalopathy diseases in literature.
+7). enp_autopsy: list of publications reporting autopsy and encephalopathy diseases.

 END